eea/esdrt.buildout/README.rst

 The project owners are:

  * Eduardas Kazakevicius DG CLIMA
- * Melanie Sporer EEA
+ * Melanie Sporer EEA (Melanie.Sporer at eea.europa.eu)
- * Marie Jaegly EEA
+ * Marie Jaegly EEA (Marie.Jaegly at eea.europa.eu)
- * Franz Daffner EEA
+ * Franz Daffner EEA (Franz.Daffner at eea.europa.eu)

 Other people involved in this project are: